Nicholas Johnson QC

-Nick developed his skills and specialisms over many years of conducting general criminal trials, from organised drugs conspiracies to gangland murder, alongside carousel, pharmaceutical and property fraud.
-Through this, he developed expertise in private prosecutions, extradition, asylum, inquests, professional discipline, cybercrime, the protection of and rewards for whistle-blowers, environmental crime and the criminal and regulatory aspects of cryptocurrencies.
+Nick developed his advocacy skills and specialisms over many years conducting general criminal trials, from organised drugs conspiracies to gangland murder, alongside carousel, pharmaceutical, property and other fraud cases.
+His practice has included jury inquests, professional discipline, cybercrime, cryptocurrencies, the protection of and rewards for whistle-blowers and environmental crime.

-Nick became a Queen’s Counsel in 2016.
+Nick was appointed Queen’s Counsel in 2016.
 He is a member of the Bar Council International Committee, within which he leads the North America Working Group.
+He is a contributing author on Lissack & Horlick on Bribery and Corruption (LexisNexis 3rd ed.2020).
 He is Direct Access accredited and, in appropriate circumstances, is happy to accept instructions on this basis.

-Nick began to specialise in financial crime cases from about 2001, acting for a director in a property fraud case, when he successfully argued on an interim appeal that the reverse burden of proof under s.206 of the Insolvency Act was incompatible with the Human Rights Act 1998.
-Over the years, he began to act more frequently as leading counsel in the full range of fraud cases, appearing in major tax, carousel, pharmaceutical, boiler room, diversion, financial markets and property frauds, prosecuted by agencies such as the SFO, HMRC, MHRA and Trading Standards.
+Nick began to specialise in financial crime cases from about 2001, frequently acting as leading counsel in the full range of criminal fraud cases, appearing in major tax, carousel, pharmaceutical, boiler room, diversion, financial markets and property frauds, prosecuted by agencies such as the SFO, HMRC, MHRA and Trading Standards.

-Nick contributes to a number of publications and specialist conferences in the area of Business Crime, including as a panel speaker at the ABA White Collar Crime Conference and a Bar Council representative speaker at delegations in New York and Saint Petersburg.
+Nick contributes to a number of publications and specialist conferences in the area of Business Crime, including as a panel speaker at the ABA White Collar Crime Conference and a Bar Council representative speaker at delegations in New York and recently Saint Petersburg.
+He is a contributing author on Lissack & Horlick on Bribery and Corruption (LexisNexis 3rd ed.2020).
 He is also a contributing editor to the Lloyds Law Reports: Financial Crime.

 SFO/DOJ/Greece v X and Others.

-2008-Ongoing – Multi-jurisdictional investigation into international bribery and corruption by former Johnson & Johnson executives, hospitals and surgeons.
-J&J has paid $70m US and £5m UK settlements and entered into a Deferred Prosecution Agreement.
-Nick is sole UK counsel for a former VP Finance, said to be the architect of the acquisition model hiding the bribes.
-Nick was part of a team which successfully negotiated with the SFO, DOJ, SEC and FBI so that no charges were brought either in the UK or the US.
-Civil and criminal proceedings before the Fraud Court in Athens are ongoing.
-Complex issues of double jeopardy, admissibility, disclosure and international comity.
+2008-Ongoing – Multi-jurisdictional investigation into international bribery and corruption by former Johnson & Johnson executives, hospitals, local distributors and surgeons.
+J&J has paid $70m US and £5m UK settlements and entered into US DPA.
+Nick is sole UK counsel for a former VP Finance, alleged to be the architect of the acquisition model hiding the bribes.
+He was part of an international team which successfully negotiated with the SFO, DOJ and SEC so that no charges were brought either in the UK or the US.
+Civil and criminal proceedings before the Court of Appeal in Athens are ongoing.
+The case involves complex issues of double jeopardy, admissibility, disclosure and international comity.